raghav1674/ansible_practice/env_local_setup_for_ex294.md

 ## create devops user in Controller node as well as in the Managed node.

- '''>useradd devops
+ > useradd devops
-   passwd devops
+ > passwd devops
- enter the passwd '''
+ enter the passwd

 ## grant sudo powers to devops user in Controller as well as the managed nodes.

-'''>vim /etc/sudoers.d/devops
+> vim /etc/sudoers.d/devops

-devops ALL=(ALL)  NOPASSWD: ALL'''
+devops ALL=(ALL)  NOPASSWD: ALL

 ## then in /etc/hosts in Controller Node

-'''ip of managed node 1   servera.lab.example.com
+ip of managed node 1   servera.lab.example.com
 ip of managed node 2   serverb.lab.example.com
 ip of managed node 3   serverc.lab.example.com'''